josepcrespo/the-agile-monkeys-api-test/README.md

 ## Run the project

-The API is exposed at [http://localhost:3030/](http://localhost:3030/) after executing anyone of the following commands to run the application.
+The API will be exposed at [http://localhost:3030/](http://localhost:3030/) after executing anyone of the following commands.

 ### Run locally

 - **Development server**

-Navigate to the project root directory and execute:
+Navigate to the project root directory and run:

 ```bash
 $ npm run dev